15 Monthly Home Maintenance Tasks to Keep Your House Running Smooth

 Clean and Deodorize Garbage Disposal

-That strange smell in your kitchen?
-It’s probably your garbage disposal.
-Keeping it fresh only takes a couple minutes.
-Start with a few ice cubes to knock off grime and sharpen the blades.
-Then toss in lemon or orange peels and run it again to deodorize.
+That mystery smell in the kitchen?
+It’s probably the garbage disposal.
+Once a month, toss in a few ice cubes to knock off grime and sharpen the blades, then add lemon or orange peels to deodorize.

-For extra cleaning power, pour in baking soda and vinegar, let it fizz, then rinse it all down.
-Don’t forget, avoid dropping in fibrous scraps like celery or starchy foods like potatoes.
-They’re asking for a clog.
+For a deeper clean, pour in baking soda and vinegar, let it fizz, then rinse it down.

 Inspect Caulking Around Windows and Doors

-Every month, walk the perimeter and check your seals.
-If you see peeling, gaps, or dried-out caulk, scrape it off and lay down a fresh bead.
-Use a silicone-based product for a tighter, longer-lasting seal.
+If you see peeling or gaps, scrape off the old caulk and apply a fresh bead.
+Use a silicone-based product for a longer-lasting seal.

 Inspect Gutters and Downspouts